M7OCM/mono890/README.md

 <img width="2307" height="1432" alt="1000242274" src="https://github.com/user-attachments/assets/49662a42-e31d-49f1-9b3e-3fab159206d5" />

-The spectrum can now receive WFM FM broadcasts (88-108 MHz), this has no other benefit other than looking 😎 It does require a reboot to guarantee the BK4819 chip is switched to the FM chip BK1080.
+The spectrum can now receive proper WFM broadcasts (88-108 MHz), this has no other benefit other than looking 😎 It does require a reboot to guarantee the BK4819 chip is switched to the FM chip BK1080.
 Likewise it is advised to boot the radio (power cycle) to use other non FM broadcast bands.

 I can now confirm that PCB2.1Q will be a standalone firmware version.
 The original LCD driver st7735s has been removed and replaced with the new driver.
 Space is at a premium and combining 3 PCB revisions is not practical in one binary unfortunately.